Direkt zum Inhalt springen

 Atikson, J. W. (1964): An introduction to motivation.
 Princeton, New York: Van Nostrand.

-Pfäffli, B. (2005): Teaching at universities.
-A university didactics for building knowledge and competencies.
+Pfäffli, B. (2005): Education at universities.
+University didactics for the development of knowledge and skills.
 Bern, Stuttgart, Vienna: Haupt Verlag.

 Citation

 Rump, Jutta; Buß, Imke; Kaiser, Janina; Schiedhelm, Melanie; Schorat-Waly, Petra (2017): Dimension: motivation to learn.
-In: Rump, Jutta; Buß, Imke; Kaiser, Janina; Schiedhelm, Melanie; Schorat-Waly, Petra: Toolbox for good teaching in a diverse student body.
-Working Papers of the Ludwigshafen University of Applied Sciences, No. 6. www.hwg-lu.de/arbeitspapiere
+In: Rump, Jutta; Buß, Imke; Kaiser, Janina; Schiedhelm, Melanie; Schorat-Waly, Petra: Toolbox for good education in a diverse student body.
+Working Papers of the Ludwigshafen University of Business and Society, No. 6. www. hwg-lu.de/arbeitspapiere